praneeth-vadrevu/Real-Time-Real-Estate-Investment-Analysis--Web-App/docs/USER_GUIDE.md

 A: Chrome, Firefox, Safari, and Edge (latest versions).
 Internet Explorer is not supported.

 **Q: Can I run this on a server?**
 A: Yes, both frontend and backend can be deployed to cloud services.
-See DEVELOPER_GUIDE.md for deployment instructions.
+See the Developer Guide for deployment instructions.

 **Q: How accurate is the investment analysis?**
 A: The calculations are based on industry-standard formulas.
-However, actual results may vary based on market conditions, property-specific factors, and other variables.
+However, actual results may vary based on:
+- Market conditions
+- Property-specific factors
+- Local regulations
+- Other variables

+**Q: Why is the map not showing?**
+A: Common causes:
+- MapBox token not configured in `.env` file
+- Token has expired or been revoked
+- Browser blocking MapBox API calls
+- Network connectivity issues

 ### API Questions